 NOTE: Metal coatings used during manufacture of the furnace burner parts may smoke when the furnace is used for the first time, which may also set off your smoke alarm.
-If this happens, provide adequate ventilation to avoid a nuisance smoke alarm.
+If this happens, provide adequate ventilation of the smoke to avoid a nuisance smoke alarm at this time.
 We do not recommend removing the smoke alarm battery.
+If it were inadvertently left disconnected, the smoke alarm would be inoperative.

 Please see the furnace operating instructions provided in your Owner InfoCase for further information, including operating precautions, and periodic maintenance.
-See the Coach Maintenance Schedule in Section 11 for recommended intervals.
+See the Coach Maintenance Schedule at the back of this manual for recommended intervals.

-HEAT PUMP
+HEAT PUMP - Optional